kumar-mahendra/Marketing-Analytics-Case-Study/Exploratory Data Analysis/README.md

 ## Exploratory Data Analysis
 ---

+>**Short Story** : Even Mathematician Srinivasa Ramanujan had to provide proof to every result he claimed was true to get published.
+Even though G.H.
+Hardy  believed him but that doesn't validate his research.
+At last when he provided proofs and then his theory of **higly composite numbers** was published which helped him gain recognition throughout the world for first time.
+Rest is history.

 Have a look at diagram below which shows all table provided by DVD Rental Co. and their inter-relationships.

 <p align="center">